There are some outstanding Chinese restaurants in Dublin City and across the wider county.

 An elegant spot located in the centre of Dublin on Camden Street, Hang Dai boasts a cheerful ambiance and is an ideal place to visit for a special occasion.

-10. Kites Chinese Restaurant
+2. Kites Chinese Restaurant (Ballsbridge)

-11. Xian Street Food Dublin
+4. Xian Street Food (Anne St)

 I’ve heard a lot of people say that this is the best Chinese in Dublin if you’re in search of an authentic feed (it’s also said to be one of the best value spots!).

-If you wish to skip fusion foods and fancy restaurants with shiny tablecloths, pay a visit to Xian Street Food Dublin where delicate aromas and a reasonably priced menu await.
+If you wish to skip fusion foods and fancy restaurants with shiny tablecloths, pay a visit to Xian Street Food where delicate aromas and a reasonably priced menu await.

 From pan-friend dumplings and Xi’an meat burger to gong bao chicken with spicy peanut sauce and the popular biang biang noodles, every bite of their food is mouthwatering.

-The best Chinese restaurant Dublin has to offer: Where have we missed?
+Best Chinese Dublin: Where have we missed?